AutoNumerics-Zero: Automated Discovery of State-of-the-Art Mathematical Functions: Introduction

-In summary, our contributions are: \begin{itemize}[noitemsep,topsep=-5pt,leftmargin=*,labelsep=4pt] \item \autonum{}, a method to evolve programs that compute transcendental functions efficiently---searching from scratch and without knowledge of numerics; \item discovered programs for exponential computation over $\mathbb{R}$ that are much more precise than previously known mathematical expressions for a given number of field operations; \item a case study that discovers faster \textcode{float32} exponential computation for a given hardware and compiler, illustrating \autonum{}'s end-to-end optimization ability; \item evidence of extensibility to other transcendental functions. \end{itemize}
+In summary, our contributions are: \begin{itemize}[noitemsep,topsep=-5pt,leftmargin=*,labelsep=4pt] \item \autonum{}, a zero-knowledge symbolic regression method that combines traditional techniques to approximate transcendental functions; \item a rigorous demonstration that, when aiming for high-but-finite accuracy, \autonum{} can surpass established baselines; \item discovered programs for exponential calculation that are much more accurate than previously known mathematical expressions for a given number of operations; and \item evidence of extensibility of the method to other functions, operation sets, and the potential to trade generality for efficiency by specializing to a given hardware architecture. \end{itemize} Our open-sourced code can be found online\footnotemark.